Hold music for your business is vital. Hold music, also known as MOH, Music-On-Hold, or Phone Hold Music, is essential for any business.

 Match The Music to Your Brand

 Over 70 percent of customers had a more positive view of a business’ image when the site was playing music.
-Moreover, 65 percent of customers agreed that on-site music helped to differentiate the business from its competition.
+Moreover, 65 percent of customers agreed that on-site music helped to differentiate the company from its competition.

 Don’t Let It the Music Stagnate

 Update your music regularly and frequently.
 This keeps your brand perception new and trendy.
 That aspect is important when competing against others in the same industry.

 Nobody wants to listen to the same hold music every single time they make a reservation or an appointment.
 This is important if making a phone call is a regular activity for your clients, such as a doctor’s office or a retail location with a comprehensive service area.